 UniversalMCP = native tool integration (stdio JSON-RPC) | HTTP = REST API on localhost:9077 (works with anything) | CLI = shell commands (scriptable, pipeable)

 One command.
 No dependencies for pre-built binaries.
-Three installation methods.
+Eight installation methods.

 Pre-built binary.
 Auto-detects OS & architecture.